 With this scolding note Sally Humphreys opens her discussion of the role of witnesses in Athenian courts of law.
 She is not alone.
-Various scholars of ancient and late antique societies have similarly noted the inadequacy of the modern paradigm of witnesses as depicted in early sources.
+Various scholars of ancient and late antique societies have similarly noted the inadequacy of modern perceptions of witnesses as depicted in early sources.
 Often what follows is an attempt by the same scholars to account for some particular feature that they identify in a given ancient context, be it the Great Code of Gortyn (GC), legal documents from the Ancient Near East (ANE) or the Hebrew Bible (HB).
 Such accounts tend to remain local, confined to the particularities of a certain time and place.
 Therefore, to date, there has been no attempt to portray a broad picture of the notion of witnesses in the earlier chapters of Western civilization, and no account of the value that such a portrait might carry.
 The result is that, despite the acknowledged inadequacy of the “Anglo- American” paradigm, it nevertheless prevails.
 In the absence of an alternative, it is used as a default theoretical model from which particular ancient societies, at times, deviate.

 This state of affairs is problematic for several reasons, first and foremost because it distorts our understanding of pre-modern law.
-Seen through the lens of the prevailing paradigm, much of the ancient material is misunderstood or overlooked; only large deviations are noticed, and even they are often explained away in an instinctive attempt to keep in line with the prevailing paradigm as much as possible.
+Seen through the lens of the prevailing paradigm, much of the ancient material is misunderstood or overlooked; only large deviations are noticed, and even they are often explained away in an intuitive? attempt to keep in line with the prevailing paradigm as much as possible.
 Thus, we fail to understand ancient laws and perceptions of the legal process.
-However, the consequences are not insignificant also if our interest was to lie exclusively in the modern world and its legal ideas.
+However, the consequences are also not insignificant if our interest lies exclusively in the modern world and its legal ideas.
 Modern legal procedure, and the role of witnesses and judges within it, might seem natural if one is unaware that there ever was an alternative.
 Learning to know the different role witnesses played in ancient societies provides a different adjudicative model and with it a different idea of what justice might look like.
 This perspective can help us better articulate our own contemporary notion of adjudicative justice.

 What is the Function of a Witness?
 The Instrumental Paradigm and its Limitations

 From a modern perspective, we are used to thinking of witnesses’ testimonies as primarily a form of evidence, a means to inform a judicial body of the relevant facts in a given case.
 The information provided by the witnesses is to be considered by the judicial forum, be it a single judge, a panel of judges or a jury assembly (‘court of facts’), who will consider it before reaching a conclusion.
 A judicial decision will typically consider testimony along with other relevant factors, such as the provisions of law or the requirements of justice.
-According to this view, the role of a witness and the role of a judge in adjudication are, at least conceptually, clearly distinct from one another: one provides information; the other, informed by this report, rules the case and sentences the defendant.
-In this account the authority to make the decision is that of the judge and not the witnesses; the witnesses are only instrumental to the judge’s authority.
-I term this model “the instrumental paradigm of testimony”.”
+According to this view, the role of a witness and the role of a judge in adjudication are, at least conceptually, clearly distinct from one another: one provides information; the other, informed by this report, adjudicates the case and sentences the defendant.
+In this account, the authority to make the decision is that of the judge and not the witnesses; the witnesses are only instrumental to the judge’s authority.
+I term this model “the instrumental paradigm of testimony.”